haydenphancs/find-the-best-product/README.md

 3. **Install the required dependencies**:
 - Django
 - SQlite
-- The user can run all of this by runing this cmd
+- The user can run all of this by running this cmd

     ```sh
     pip install -r requirements.txt